hmrc/hmrc-mongo/hmrc-mongo-work-item-repo-play-27/HOW_TO_USE.md

 See Scaladoc for [WorkItemRepository](../master/src/main/scala/uk/gov/hmrc/workitem/WorkItemRepository.scala)

 Typically you will use `uk.gov.hmrc.workitem.WorkItemRepository` to create and retrieve `WorkItem`s for processing.
-It is parameterised by the Id representation (typically `BSONObjectID` or `String`) and your PAYLOAD representation.
+It is parameterised by the Id representation (typically `ObjectId` or `String`) and your PAYLOAD representation.

 It is an abstract class, so you will have to extend it to define the following: